Adroiti/docs-for-code-review-tools/ESLint/vuetify/no-deprecated-classes.md

 ## Description

-This rule reports uses of classes that have been removed from Vuetify.
+Disallows the use of removed utility classes.

 ## Further Reading